Authorization Services

 Before securing the application, let’s configure a new client in our Red Hat build of Keycloak realm.

-• Open a browser window and log in to the Red Hat build of Keycloak administration web console.
+• Open a browser window and log in to the Red Hat build of Keycloak administration console.

 client